Inter Europol Competition: 2021-2023: Performing in the WEC and winning Le Mans

 Inter Europol Competition began their 2022 season with a single LMP3 entry in the Asian Le Mans Series, finishing 7th despite showing a race-winning pace - after a sudden and forced change to the driver line-up, technical problems and drivers' mistakes.

 For the rest of the 2022 season the team expanded their programme, which included two LMP2 entries in total - one in the World Endurance Championship and the other in the European Le Mans Series, as well as two LMP3 cars in the ELMS.

 The WEC part of the 2022 season went poorly for the team.
 In every race, besides the 6 Hours of Monza, Inter Europol Competition was struggling with all kinds of problems - drivers' mistakes, technical problems, and sheer lack of pace, which resulted in scoring 20 points and placing 11th in the general standings.

 The story of poor results continued in the 2022 24 Hours of Le Mans; IEC cars crossed the finish line in 13th (number 34) and 14th (number 43) place in class.
 The WEC car struggled with maximum speed, and other lesser issues.
-Car number 43 (loaned from the DragonSpeed team, as Oreca due to worldwide supply chain issues wasn't able to deliver the purchased car on time) has been swinging in the latter half of the top ten of the ranks up till early morning, when the ignition coil failure forced David Heinemeier Hansson to come to the pits for repairs.
+Car number 43 (loaned from the DragonSpeed team, as Oreca due to worldwide supply chain issues was not able to deliver the purchased car on time) has been swinging in the latter half of the top ten of the ranks until early morning, when the ignition coil failure forced David Heinemeier Hansson to come to the pits for repairs.
 The main reasons for the team's poor performance were the sudden departure of team's technical director, the need to restructure the team and significant turnover among the staff.